Previous dayApril 13, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-A magnitude 4.1 earthquake was recorded 138 km ESE of Modisi, Indonesia on April 13, 2026 at 18:48 UTC.
-Coming 14 hours after a magnitude 4.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of 35.0 km, the event was shallow crustal.
-Coordinates: 0.002°, 125.598°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 13, 2026 at 18:48 UTC, a magnitude 4.1 earthquake struck 138 km ESE of Modisi, Indonesia.
+This event falls inside the aftershock decay of a nearby magnitude 4.5 earthquake that occurred about 14 hours earlier.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+Geolocation places the event at 0.002°N, 125.598°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13